-We might have been familiar with fashion and ramp model, Daniel Marsh.
-We are also familiar to him being half Filipino half Irish.
-And most definitely, he’s mom is from Cebu.
+We might have been familiar with the fashion and ramp model, Daniel Marsh.
+We are also familiar with him being half Filipino half Irish.
+And most definitely, his mom is from Cebu.
 So, Daniel is Cebuano.

 Introduce yourself and where you came from.
 Current job/career and things that made you busy these days.

 Michael McDonnell.
 I’m half Filipino and half Canadian.
 I was born in Vancouver, Canada, but grew up in Bohol.
 I stayed in Bohol for 7 years and then went back to Canada.
 My first language was Cebuano, or more specifically Boholano, but it’s the same thing really.
 I moved back to the Philippines in 2009 and stayed there for a year, back and forth until it became more permanent this time around.
-Currently I’m living in Makati working as a full time model, for ramp, print and commercials.
+Currently, I’m living in Makati working as a full-time model, for the ramp, print, and commercials.

 Well I’ve always been an avid editor when it comes to videos, and when I met the rest of the members of IMA while modeling, that’s when everything really came together.
-We wanted to showcase the Philippines and what we love about it, and naturally just experiencing the culture was the premise to all our videos about.
-So when we put together what we loved which was videos and Philippines, mixed with us guys who shared the same passion, then the outcome became Island Media Asia (IMA).
+We wanted to showcase the Philippines and what we love about it, and naturally just experiencing the culture was the premise of all our videos.
+So when we put together what we loved which was videos and the Philippines, mixed with us guys who shared the same passion, then the outcome became Island Media Asia (IMA).

 About creating the videos

-What was your first video all about and why did you come up with such concept?
+What was your first video all about and why did you come up with such a concept?

 Tell us your experience about what you felt after creating the video and what made you decide to continue doing it?